-Students have the opportunity to work individually collaboratively to effectively realise learning experiences to develop Visual Arts skills through making and responding to art works.
-Visual Art students may have the opportunity to attend exhibitions/installations and/or and engage in industry specific workshops with practising artists.
-To enable industry specific learning experiences, students who study Visual Art seek to exhibit works in a public forum and may also have opportunities to extend their learning and skills through collaboration with external partnerships with and other Arts areas at Wavell SHS.
-In 2024 students exhibited their work at various locations within the school.
+Students have the opportunity to work individually and/or collaboratively to effectively realise learning experiences to develop Visual Arts skills through making and responding to art works.
+Visual Art students may have the opportunity to attend exhibitions/installations and/or engage in industry specific workshops with practising artists.
+To enable industry specific learning experiences, students who study Visual Art seek to exhibit works in a public forum and may also have opportunities to extend their learning and skills through collaboration with external partnerships and other Arts areas at Wavell SHS.